MKuranowski/aiocsv/readme.md

 - `__aiter__(self) -> self`
 - `async __anext__(self) -> List[str]`

-*Properties*:
+*Read-only properties*:
 - `dialect`: The csv.Dialect used when parsing

-*Read-only properties*:
-- `line_num`: Not implemented in aiocsv - issues a warning and always returns -1.
+- `line_num`: The number of lines read from the source file.
+This coincides with a 1-based index of the line number of the last line of the recently parsed record.

 ### aiocsv.AsyncDictReader